pharmai/plip/DOCUMENTATION.md

 ```
 You can use any other user directory, but we will use the one given above for the documentation.

+A third option is to use the [PLIP Conda package](https://anaconda.org/plip/plip).

 #### 3. Simplify access to PLIP

 The package manager `pip` will create symlinks for you so you can call PLIP using `plip` in the command line.
 If you cloned from Github, use the following command to do the same: